Updated: Mar 16, 2022

 It's disappointing that even today, many people take on, or are promoted into a job without real training.
-This is a sad reflection on a businesses induction training - and if you need help with that contact Keystone Development for assistance.
-But even those who are promoted from within need a Manager's Induction.
-Heres why...
+This is a sad reflection on a businesses induction training, But even those who are promoted from within need a Manager's Induction, which we discuss HERE.

 New managers (like new drivers) may technically be ready for the job, but they lack a whole heap of experience and (as we all know), driving lessons can only prepare you for specific scenarios.
 The rest we have to learn as we go.